playback-network/playback-app-mac/README.md

 ## Overview

-I am building a macOS menubar app using Electron that can capture screenshots and process them through a Python API.
+This project is a macOS menubar app built using Electron that captures screenshots and processes them through a Python API.
 The goal is to make screenshots accessible for blind individuals.

 ## Key Features

 - **Menubar App**: A menubar app for macOS built using Electron.
-- **Screenshot Capture**: A feature to capture screenshots.
+- **Screenshot Capture**: Capture screenshots with ease.
 - **Python API Integration**: Sends images to a Python API for processing.
 - **Accessibility**: Ensures full accessibility for blind users, including:
   - Keyboard navigation